rrevenantt/antlr4rust/README.md

 Can be done after merge:
  - Documentation
    - [ ] Some things are already documented but still far from perfect, also more links needed.
- - Code quality
-   - [ ] Clippy sanitation
-   - [ ] Not all warning are fixed
  - cfg to not build potentially unnecessary parts
  (no Lexer if custom token stream, no ParserATNSimulator if LL(1) grammar)
  - run rustfmt on generated parser